Logan Paul: 2018–present: boxing, podcast, and further controversies

-Paul was further criticised in January, 2023, when his former pet pig, named "Pearl", was found abandoned by The Gentle Barn Sanctuary in California, USA.
+Paul was criticized in January 2023 when his former pet pig, named "Pearl", was found abandoned by The Gentle Barn Sanctuary in California, USA.
 Rescuers said she was "lucky to be alive" after being diagnosed with a potentially life-threatening uterus infection, which they said has since healed.
-Despite facing online criticism, Paul denied any wrongdoing, stating that he responsibly rehomed the pig in 2021 when he moved to Puerto Rico, and that the pig was subsequently rehomed again unbeknown to him at a later date.
+Despite facing online criticism, Paul denied any wrongdoing, stating that he responsibly re-homed the pig in 2021 when he moved to Puerto Rico, and that the pig was subsequently re-homed again unbeknownst to him at a later date.
+In August 2024, the BBC, wanting to cover Paul's cryptocurrency controversies, was asked to fly into Puerto Rico in the middle of Hurricane Ernesto, and instead of Paul turning up at his gym for the interview, a lookalike came instead.
+This was followed by a crowd which shouted abuse at the BBC.
+The BBC then received a letter from Paul's lawyer, who warned the BBC not to publish what they had found.